Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 At the outlet, some part of the perturbation of outgoing characteristic $W_1$ may be reflected,

 where $R_t$ is the coefficient of reflection.
 If $R_t=0$, the B.C. is nonreflecting.
-That means that the outgoing characteristic goes out without leaving any effect and that the incoming characteristic is a constant in time.
-If $R_t \neq 0$, the reflection is due to the resistance in the downstream arteries.
+That means the outgoing characteristic goes out without leaving any effect and that the incoming characteristic is a constant in time.
+If there are changes of properties in the downstream of the vessel, usually a nonzero $R_t$ will be incurred.